melimore86/fr_covidata_engine/README.md

 ## Release and Deployment

 This project uses the Git Flow workflow for releases.
-Every release should have be versioned and have a ChangeLog entry that describes the new features and bug fixes.
-Every release should also be accompanied by an update the `VERSION` file to allow image builds to be tagged via a script like this:
+Every release should be versioned and have a ChangeLog entry that describes the new features and bug fixes.
+Every release should also be accompanied by an updated `VERSION` file to allow image builds to be tagged via a script like this:

 ```
 docker build -t fr_covidata_engine . && docker tag fr_covidata_engine:latest fr_covidata_engine:`cat VERSION` && docker image ls fr_covidata_engine